Karobben/Karobben.github.io/source/_posts/Bioinfor/BioDB.md

 [EPD](https://epd.epfl.ch//index.php)  (123) -- Eukaryotic Promotor Database, 真核生物启动子数据库

-[TRANSFAC](http://gene-regulation.com/pub/databases.html) (Update:06/06/20; 5.599736s) -- <b title="TRANSFAC® provides data on eukaryotic transcription factors, their experimentally-proven binding sites, consensus binding sequences (positional weight matrices) and regulated genes.
-TRANSCompel contains data on eukaryotic transcription factors experimentally proven to act together in a synergistic or antagonistic manner.">eukaryotic transcription factors, 真核生物基因表达调控因子的数据库</b>

-[TRRD](http://wwwmgs.bionet.nsc.ru/mgs/gnw/trrd/) (Update:06/06/20; 0.817254s) -- <b title="TRRD is a unique information resource, accumulating information on structural and functional organization of transcription regulatory regions of eukaryotic genes.
-Only experimentally confirmed information is included into TRRD."> transcription regulatory regions of eukaryotic genes, 真核生物基因组转录调控区数据库。</b>

-[OOTFD](http://www.ifti.org/) (Update:06/06/20; 11.796405s) -- <b title ="MIRAGE (Molecular Informatics Resource for the Analysis of Gene Expression) is a web site dedicated to methodologies, tools, and technologies relating to gene expression information.
-MIRAGE is a web resource of the Institute for Transcriptional Informatics.
-Buttons to the right link to IFTI sequence analysis and database services.
-Buttons in the lower frame offer links to other resources in the area of gene expression and regulation.
-For information on bioinformatics products using IFTI materials, please visit the Products page.
-For questions and comments regarding this web resource, please send a message to IFTI.  ">Molecular Informatics Resource for the Analysis of Gene Expression, 转录因子和基因表达数据库</b>

 [MicroSatellite (paper)](https://academic.oup.com/nar/article/48/D1/D155/5584837) (Update:06/06/20; OutOfTime) -- 微衛星片段數據
 - [MTRD: Microorganism Tandem Repeats Database](http://minisatellites.u-psud.fr) (Update:06/06/20; 3.29666s)